Estimated reading time: 6 minutes

 It is unfortunate but true that we are a consumer-driven society, and people are naturally drawn to an aesthetically appealing environment.

-People like to be proud of where they worship, so providing an environment that is comfortable, clean, and orderly is important.
+People like to be proud of where they worship, so it is important to provide an environment that is comfortable, clean, and orderly.

 Paying attention to things like clean, stocked restrooms, clean glass surfaces, and freshly vacuumed carpeting can go a long way in creating a comfortable atmosphere for members and guests.